 One of the first things you will want to do is apply for your VA education benefits.

-The VA Certifying Officials are here to help you through your application and are located in the Veterans Programs Office (FOSS Building, Room 5226).
+Our VA Certifying Officials are here to help you through your application and are located in the Veteran & Military Student Services Office (FOSS Building, Room 5226).
 They are a great resource to guide you through the complex process of receiving your benefits – from answering questions about the various education benefits and the application and certification process to advocating on your behalf with the VA.

-If your education benefits are going to be delayed, the Veterans Program staff will work with you to process tuition payment holds and provide options for financial support during the delay.
+If your education benefits are going to be delayed, the Veteran & Military Student Services staff will work with you to process tuition payment holds and provide options for financial support during the delay.

 Veterans Affairs Website

 As a military-connected student, you may also qualify for a discount on tuition up to 50% through one of the state waiver programs.
 Additionally, Shoreline Community College will waive 100% of tuition & fees for the children or spouse of a veteran who has died or become totally disabled in the line of duty.
 See the Tuition Waivers section for more information on eligibility for these tuition discounts and waivers.